Vin-it-9/Vin-it-9/README.md

 # 👋 Hi, I'm Vinit!

-I'm a passionate Full Stack Developer with experience in building dynamic web applications using a variety of technologies.
+I'm a passionate Engineering student with experience in building dynamic web applications using a variety of technologies.
 I enjoy solving problems and continuously learning new things to improve my skill set.

 ![Profile Views](https://komarev.com/ghpvc/?username=vin-it-9&color=blue)